pierrotm777/oXs-RP2040-i2c/README.md

 * the RPI_RP2 drive should disapear from the PC and the PC shoud now have a new serial port (COMx on windows)
 * you can now use a serial terminal (like putty , the one from arduino IDE, ...) and set it up for 115200 baud 8N1
 * while the RP2040 is connected to the pc with the USB cable, connect this serial terminal to the serial port from the RP2040
-* when the RP2040 start (or pressing the reset button), press Enter and it will display the current configuration and the commands to change it.
+* when the RP2040 start (or pressing the reset button), press Enter and it will display the current configuration.
+* to list all the commands, send ?.
 * if you want to change some parameters, fill in the command (code=value) and press the enter.
-* the RP2040 should then display the new (saved) config.
+* you can enter severals commands without repowering the device
+* Important note : when you enter usb commands to change parameters, they are not automatically applied.
+Most of the time, oXs will stop most functionalities.
+You have to save the changes using the SAVE command and then make a power off/on.

 Developers can change the firmware, compile and flash it with VScode and Rapsberry SDK tools.
 An easy way to install those tools is to follow the tutorials provided by Rapsberry.
 In particular for Windows there is currently an installer.
 See : https://github.com/raspberrypi/pico-setup-windows/blob/master/docs/tutorial.md